Brxdl3y/NCBA-BANK-NETWORK/README.md

 **NCBA Bank — Enterprise Network**

-I built this lab the way I believe networks should be built in real life: with restraint, intention, and a quiet respect for failure.
+🔹I built this lab the way I believe networks should be built in real life: with restraint, intention, and a quiet respect for failure.

 Not the loud kind of complexity, the kind of complexity that disappears when everything is working and only shows itself when something breaks.

-This is a simulated **NCBA Bank** campus network, but the thinking behind it is real-world, production‑minded, and shaped by how enterprise networks behave under pressure.
+🔹This is a simulated **NCBA Bank** campus network, but the thinking behind it is real-world, production‑minded, and shaped by how enterprise networks behave under pressure.

 📌**Why This Network Exists**